 Students also have the option of taking courses under the "Pass-No Credit" evaluation system.
 A student wishing to exercise this option is required: (1) before registration, to obtain signatures of approval from both the adviser and from the chairman of the department in which the student has declared a major; (2) to indicate on the registration form any course to be taken "Pass-No Credit."

 Students who have not yet declared a major should not take courses on a "Pass-No Credit" basis, as "Pass-No Credit" courses are not typically permitted within the major.

 Individual departments also may decide that certain courses will be offered as "Pass-No Credit" (P/N) courses, and all students enrolled in the course would be so evaluated.
 A grade of "P" indicates the student has done at least "C" work in the course.

-A student whose cumulative grade point average is 3.75 or above graduates with highest honors.
-A student whose cumulative grade point average is between 3.50 and 3.75 graduates with honors.
-A minimum of 48 St. Scholastica credits with grade points is required to graduate with honors or with highest honors.
+A student whose cumulative grade point average is 3.75 or above graduates with highest honors (summa cum laude).
+A student whose cumulative grade point average is between 3.50 and 3.75 graduates with honors (cum laude).
+A minimum of 48 St. Scholastica credits is required to graduate with honors or with highest honors; all 48 must be graded credits, with the exception of credits that, by program policy, are graded on a pass/fail basis, so long as at least 32 credits are graded.
 A Dean's List of full-time students achieving a 3.75 grade point average is published each semester.

 To continue at The College of St. Scholastica, a student must maintain satisfactory academic progress.
 Satisfactory academic progress means that a student maintains a cumulative grade point average (GPA) at the minimum standard or higher and completes the minimum number of course credits required to complete degree requirements in the maximum allowable time frame.
 Minimum academic standards expected at The College of St. Scholastica are: